hatsil/hello-world/README.md

 # hello-world

 Hello people,
-I am, Tsahi Saporta, a graduate student in computer science at Ben-Gurion University of the Negev.
+I am, Tsahi Saporta, a graduated student in computer science at Ben-Gurion University of the Negev.